Everything between idea and value is cost — the solo creator's central problem

 How long can you continue to invest your time, energy, and attention before something returns?

-The work, then, is simple to describe, but difficult to sustain:
+The work, then, is simple to describe, but difficult to sustain.

-They are the ones who learn how to carry an idea far enough, long enough, for it to become something real.
+Because everything inside that distance is cost.
+And the people who succeed in independent work are not those with the best ideas.
+They are the ones who learn how to carry an idea far enough, long enough, with low enough overhead, for it to become something real.

 The physics